 Licensing: Contact Us

 We have made changes to our Private Hire Vehicle and Operator licences.
-As of 16th July 2018, following a consultation, our Private Hire Vehicle licence standard conditions and Private Hire Operator licence standard conditions have been updated.
+As of 16th July 2018, following a consultation, our Private Hire Vehicle licence standard conditions , Private Hire Driver licence standard conditions and Private Hire Operator licence standard conditions have been updated.
 These conditions were approved at Regulatory Services Committee on 20th June 2018.
 Please click on each link to read the new conditions.
-These conditions supersede all previouse conditions, and apply to all current and new licences.
+These conditions supersede all previous conditions, and apply to all current and new licences.

 Current Licensing Consultations

 Hackney Carriage (Taxi) and Private Hire Licensing

 Complaints about taxi or private hire drivers, vehicles or operators

 Alcohol and Entertainment Licensing